rust-lang/rust/data.md

 * arrays (homogeneous product types)
 * enums (named sum types -- tagged unions)

+An enum is said to be *C-like* if none of its variants have associated data.

 For all these, individual fields are aligned to their preferred alignment.
-For primitives this is equal to their size.
+For primitives this is usually equal to their size.
 For instance, a u32 will be aligned to a multiple of 32 bits, and a u16 will be aligned to a multiple of 16 bits.
 Composite structures will have their size rounded up to be a multiple of the highest alignment required by their fields, and an alignment requirement equal to the highest alignment required by their fields.
 So for instance,

 ```rust
 struct A {